This document will present the big picture of how data is indexed and searched in SES.

 by the JavaScript stack.

-The search result page generally operates by the same patterns: The SuggestionFacet
+The search result page generally operates by the same patterns: The SuggestionFacet is added by the

-Additionally it adds a SwagEnterpriseSearch\Bundle\SearchBundle\SynonymFacet
+Additionally it adds a SwagEnterpriseSearch\Bundle\SearchBundle\SynonymFacet to the Criteria object.
+The corresponding

-will then add a SwagEnterpriseSearch\Bundle\SearchBundle\SynonymFacetResult
+SwagEnterpriseSearch\Bundle\SearchBundleES\SynonymHandler will then add a SwagEnterpriseSearch\Bundle\SearchBundle\SynonymFacetResult

 to the result, if a matching synonym group for the current search term was found.
-The SynonymFacetResult
+The SynonymFacetResult is then used

 to display shopping worlds or product streams for the current search, if configured.

-You should notice, however, that SES replaces the default search controller in SwagEnterpriseSearch/Controllers/Frontend/Search.php
+You should notice, however, that SES replaces the default search controller in SwagEnterpriseSearch/Controllers/Frontend/Search.php.

 This is needed, as configured SynonymGroups might replace the entire search result with a product stream or redirect the

-was defined.
+user to another page, if RedirectURL was defined.
 For that reason, SES will perform a lookup for a matching SynonymGroup

 before hands and only triggers the default search as described above, if no redirect and no product stream are configured